 Or, just ask human resources, your boss or your supervisor for a copy of the dress code or, if there's nothing official, at least advice on what's expected.
 A girl's gotta eat, and fashion is a silly reason to get fired.

-For more information on business casual and related topics, look over the links on the next page.
+For more information on business casual and related topics, look over the links below.